Trilogy: Music

 The term is less often applied to music.
 One example is the Berlin Trilogy of David Bowie, which is linked together by musical sound and lyrical themes, all having been recorded at least partly in Berlin, Germany.
 Another example can be found in the Guns N' Roses songs "November Rain", "Don't Cry" and "Estranged", whose videos are considered a trilogy.
+The Weeknd's 2012 compilation album Trilogy is a remastered and remixed collection of his 2011 mixtapes House of Balloons, Thursday, and Echoes of Silence.
+Another highly notable musical trilogy is Green Day's 2012 albums ¡Uno!, ¡Dos!, and ¡Tré!.